lehallib/DEswan/README.md

 DEswan
 ======

-The goal of DEswan is to run a Differential Expression - Sliding Window ANalysis
+Run a Differential Expression - Sliding Window ANalysis as described by Lehallier et al. (Submitted in Nature Med)

 Installation
 ------------